Wool Carpet Pros and Cons

 Captain’s warning!
 Wool’s natural stain resistance is excellent against oils.
 However, it’s not so excellent against spills.
 Just like wool carpet can be dyed to give it color (think of a wool rug), spilled juice can also dye it.
-If you want to protect against these kind of stains, make sure your wool carpet comes with stain protection applied at the factory.
+If you want to protect against these kinds of stains, make sure your wool carpet comes with stain protection applied at the factory.

 Wool and polyester carpet are the go-to carpets when comfort is the highest priority.
 Wool is unique because it combines softness with springiness.
 Where many soft carpets crush easily, wool carpet maintains its comfort for years.